continuous-copilot/jupyter-copilot/README.md

 1. Ask for a `catplot` showing correlation between class and survivability
 1. Ask for a model to predict survivability by age
 1. Ask Copilot to help improve the model
+1. Ask Copilot to help you understand the model
+1. Ask Copilot to help you understand the data